1. In fewer than three sentences, what is the Halloum Negotiation Competition?

 Not this year.
 All rounds will be comprised of a 50-minute negotiation and a 7-minute debrief.
 That’s it.
 In future tournaments, there may be a writing component.

-8. This sounds really difficult.
+6. This sounds really difficult.
 I don’t think I have the time to do this.
-Am I going to have to work during Spring Break?!

 Apart from the two mandatory training sessions and the two rounds of actual negotiation (three if you make it to the finals), it’s not that much work.
 Generally, it takes a few hours to read each fact pattern and develop a strategy with your partner.
 Ultimately, you will get out of the experience whatever time you put into it.
 You might want to practice with your partner over the break, but there is definitely no requirement.

 We will do our best to provide you with your judges’ score sheets after the preliminary rounds are over.
-That should give you an idea of how you did and what you can improve on.
+That should give you an idea of how you did and where you can improve.

 It is of the utmost importance that everyone starts off on a level playing field to ensure a high quality of competition.
 By signing up, you are committing yourself to attend both trainings.
 If you have an emergency and cannot attend, email the Directors at email@example.com.